Kapiainen/Lauhdutin/Readme.md

 ### GOG Galaxy

 Support includes:
-- Acquire a list of games installed via GOG Galaxy.
+- Acquire a list of games installed via GOG Galaxy (requires SQLite3) and games that are not currently installed (requires PhantomJS).
 - Launch games directly via the game's executable or via the GOG Galaxy client.
 - Automatically download banners for games that were found.

 **NOTE:** GOG Galaxy support requires the command-line tool `sqlite3.exe`, which can be downloaded [here](http://www.sqlite.org/download.html) as part of the `sqlite-tools-win*.zip` archive.
+The executable must be placed in Lauhdutin's `@Resources` folder.

+Acquiring a list of all games associated with a GOG account requires PhantomJS, which can be downloaded [here](http://phantomjs.org/download.html).
 The executable must be placed in Lauhdutin's `@Resources` folder.

 ### Blizzard Battle.net